chef/automate/components/automate-chef-io/content/docs/event-feed.md

 ## Filtering events

 To filter the event feed and event timeline by event type, Chef Infra Server, or Chef Organization, use the search bar.
+The search bar is only shown to folks who also have permission on the `infra:nodes:list` action.
 Available event type filters are clients, cookbooks, data bags, environments, nodes, policyfiles, profiles, roles, and scan jobs.
 To filter, select Event Type, Chef Infra Server or Chef Organization in the search bar and start typing the name.
 You cannot filter compliance events -- profiles and scan jobs -- by organization or Chef Infra Server.
 Compliance events are not visible when either of these filters are applied.

 ![Event feed filters by server](/images/docs/event-feed-filters-servers.png)